image description

 Dear Shareholder,

 The code is based around a set of ten principles to which the Group must either comply or explain why it has chosen not to.
-The ten principles of the code are set out below and I can confirm that we are in compliance with the requirements of the code and the table provides signposts to the relevant disclosures and explanations in the 2022 Annual Report.
+The ten principles of the code are set out in the table below and I can confirm that we are in compliance with the requirements of the code and the table provides signposts to the relevant disclosures and explanations.

 Shareholder engagement

-In 2022 we were pleased to be able to invite shareholders to attend our Annual General Meeting in person for the first time since 2019.
-We also sought to maintain engagement and dialogue with a wider base of shareholders by encouraging shareholders to listen to the meeting via a remote platform, InvestorMeetCompany, and submit questions prior to the meeting, which were subsequently answered by the Directors during the meeting.
+In 2023 we were once again pleased to be able to invite shareholders to attend our Annual General Meeting in person as well as seeking to maintain engagement and dialogue with a wider base of shareholders by encouraging shareholders to listen to the meeting via a remote platform, InvestorMeetCompany, and submit questions prior to the meeting, which were subsequently answered by the Directors during the meeting.

 It is our intention that this year we will adopt the same approach giving shareholders the opportunity to attend the AGM face-to-face or to follow proceedings via our remote platform and I would like to extend an invitation to all shareholders to attend our AGM and to engage with the Board and other members of our senior leadership team who will be in attendance.